wilpar4813/JobBook/README.md

 ![JobBook Image](./public/img/jobBook3.png)

 ## Configuration instructions
 * No configuration necessory.
-Works on muost mainstream browsers.
+Works on most mainstream browsers.
 * To find new and exciting opportunities, visit the following link to experience the Job Book:

 https://job-book2.herokuapp.com/